Invention harnesses the imagination. Imagination is the power to rethink, recreate, and rejuvenate the world, again and again.

 5. Each student must: (1) fill out a simple "patent" application that tells what the invention is and what problem it solves (we’ll do this in class), (2) make a model, detailed drawing, or poster of the invention that shows how it is supposed to work (it must be in dark ink or dark marker, not pencil), and (3) present the invention to the rest of the class.

-6. Student inventions must be completed and brought to school by Monday, February 18 (Nichos, Weide, and Palumbo) or Tuesday, February 19 (Davis and Sukenic) when they will be presented and shared in class.
+6. Student inventions must be completed and brought to school by Monday, February 17 (Nichols, Weide, and Palumbo) or Tuesday, February 18 (Davis and Palumbo) when they will be presented and shared in class.

-For a PDF of how the inventions will be evaluated see the Invention Evaluation Rubric here:
+For a PDF of the Invention Checklist see the here: